MostAwesomeDude/construct/docs/compilation.rst

 Requirements
 ---------------

 Compilation feature requires Construct 2.9 and Python 3.4.
 More importantly, you should manually inspect the generated code for correctness and have a test suite of your own.
-Construct aims to be reliable, but there is inherent risk in using experimental features.
-The compiler makes some assumptions, and generates a code that "takes shortcuts".
+Construct aims to be reliable, but the compiler makes some assumptions, and generates a code that "takes shortcuts".

 Restrictions